 On the way enjoy stunning views of the sea and explore its natural, at times rugged beauty.

 Please respect the environment and don’t litter.
 Take water and be careful in certain spots which may not be smooth and quite tricky over rocks.

 At the Office du Tourism they give out useful information to help map out your route and calculate how far you’d like to go.

 Of course, not everyone has the choice of when they can take their vacation.
-So if the only time you can make it is during summer then come anyways !
+So if the only time you can make it to Saint Tropez is summertime, then come anyway!

-You may not get that relaxed feel that St. Tropez offers to the brave souls that come during winter.
+You may not get that relaxed feel that Saint Tropez offers to the brave souls that come during winter.

 And you probably won’t feel the poetry in the air while strolling through the old town and fishing port, but that’s ok.